ricefield/84words/_words/09-strong.md

 ##Scriptures

-And do not be grieved, **for the joy of Jehovah is your strength**.
+And do not be grieved, **for the joy of Jehovah is your strength.**
 ---_Neh.
 8:10b_

-And all the people went their way to eat and to drink and to send portions and to make **great rejoicing, because they had understood the words that were declared to them**.
+And all the people went their way to eat and to drink and to send portions and to make **great rejoicing, because they had understood the words that were declared to them.**
 ---_Neh.
 8:12_

-My soul melts because of grief; / **Strengthen me according to Your word**.
+My soul melts because of grief; / **Strengthen me according to Your word.**
 ---_Psa.
 119:28_

 I have written to you, fathers, because you know Him who is from the beginning.
 I have written to you, **young men, because you are strong and the word of God abides in you** and you have overcome the evil one.
 ---_1 John 2:14_

-God is now my salvation; / I will trust and not dread; / **For Jah Jehovah is my strength and song**, / And He has become my salvation.
+God is now my salvation; / I will trust and not dread; / **For Jah Jehovah is my strength and song,** / And He has become my salvation.
 ---_Isa.
 12:2_

-Yet **those who wait on Jehovah will renew their strength**; / They will mount up with wings like eagles; / They will run and will not faint; / They will walk and will not become weary.
+Yet **those who wait on Jehovah will renew their strength;** / They will mount up with wings like eagles; / They will run and will not faint; / They will walk and will not become weary.
 ---_Isa.
 40:31_

 That He would grant you, according to the riches of His glory, to be **strengthened with power through His Spirit into the inner man**, 17 That Christ may make His home in your hearts through faith, that you, being rooted and grounded in love, 18 May be **full of strength to apprehend** with all the saints what the breadth and length and height and depth are.